Harkarman/Harkarman/README.md

 - 👋 Hi, I’m @Harkarman
 - 👀 I’m interested in UI development.
 - 🌱 I’m currently building APIs.
-- 💞️ I’m looking for opportunities as a React developer.
+- 💞️ I’m looking for opportunities as a full-stack developer.